-The Emergency Medical Technician-Paramedic program is a course of study based on the U.S. Department of Transportation’s National Standard Curriculum for paramedic instruction.
-The program is designed to provide students with the cognitive and psychomotor skills necessary to perform advanced-level medical care in the pre-hospital setting and to assume leadership positions in the various emergency medical services professions.
+The Paramedic program is a course of study based on the U.S. Department of Transportation’s National Standard Curriculum for paramedic instruction.
+The program is designed to provide students with the cognitive, psychomotor and affective skills necessary to perform advanced-level medical and trauma care in the pre-hospital setting and to assume leadership positions in the various emergency medical services professions.

 Classes incorporate a variety of teaching methods, including lecture, small group activities, student teaching sessions, and skills laboratories.
 Dynamic didactic sessions, along with comprehensive clinical and field internships prepare the student to challenge the National Registry Certification examination.